instillai/TensorFlow-Course/README.rst

 .. **Welcome**
 .. ~~~~~~~~~~~~

 ..
-The tutorial in this section is just a simple entrance to TensorFlow world.
+The tutorial in this section is just a simple entrance to TensorFlow.

 .. _welcomesourcecode: codes/0-welcome
 .. _Documentationcnnwelcome: docs/tutorials/0-welcome